GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

     - It's convenient to set the logging level for both applications to **TRACE** while in Test Mode.
 See the [log management](../operation/logs.md) page for more information

-- If acquainted with Gluu's SCIM service, quickly glance at [this section](#differences-between-current-31x-and-older-test-mode) to contrast the current approach employed in test mode with the older one (3.0.2 and earlier)

 - If familiar with the Java programming language, skip the steps listed above and simply use the [SCIM-Client](#testing-with-the-scim-client): a Java library developed by Gluu.
 Those steps are already implemented in the library, so usage of the service is more straightforward

 ### Create an OpenID Client